BoZenW/nlp-fp/README.md

 Project by Kaj Bostrom, Jifan Chen, and Greg Durrett.
 Code by Kaj Bostrom and Jifan Chen.

+- This repository is a fork from the original final project starter code located at this [repo](https://github.com/gregdurrett/fp-dataset-artifacts).
+- We incorporate the data cartography methods and codes from the [Dataset Cartography: Mapping and Diagnosing Datasets with Training Dynamics](https://github.com/allenai/cartography) repository.

 ## Getting Started
 You'll need Python >= 3.6 to run the code in this repo.